denten-books/plain-text/5-chapter.md

 confounded by known models of communication, advanced by thinkers like Ferdinand de Saussure, Roman Jacobson, and Claude Shannon, a model that assumes the existence of a "sender" and a "receiver," an "addressant" and an "addressee."
-The state of a media being implies a vast archive of private literature, where the traditional distinction between object and subject is collapsed.
-For Shannon's model in particular, which lies at the foundations of of modern communication practice,
+The state of a media being implies a prodigious archive of private literature, where the traditional distinction between object and subject is collapsed.
+Private interpretation of private archives: I do not yet know what such an activity entails, but, given my own daily phenomenological account of reading and writing, I suspect that it a prevalent mode of communication and one that involves a hermeneutics that is taught formally in schools and universities.
+Our time spent on interpreting a literature of another makes up for a small fraction of the time spent on understanding the literature of self.

 I pull on these variegated strains of related thought to assemble a bricolage of ideas that gives rise to media being---an artificial creature born out of